logo PACE

 PEDIATRIC SESSION

-8 ADA CERP CREDITS
+8 ADA CERP/PACE CREDITS

-11.30 - 12.10 | BREAK
+11.00 - 11.45 | BREAK

 Dental trauma to permanent teeth in young children with teeth with open apices is a common situation which dentist encounter regularly.
 The ideal outcome is continued root formation and successful root canal treatment since these teeth with incomplete root development have short roots with thin walls, which compromises their longevity.
 Through regenerative therapy, one can facilitate root development in previously immature teeth with necrotic pulps.
 This is a significant benefit over conventional root canal treatment and especially valuable for young patients, as teeth preservation is critical to their skeletal and dental development.